 Petty niggles, irritations and resentments cannot remain buried forever or else partners become increasingly indifferent, living 'in parallel', but with little genuine connection.
 Excrutiating stagnation is frequently endured for the sake of the peace/children/finances.
-Instead, couples need to work with conflict to sustain their passions and keep love alive.
+Yet instead, couples need to work with conflict to sustain their passions and keep love alive.

 I counsel couples in 'getting real' while exploring their frustrations in safety.
 With good-natured encouragement, partners learn to negotiate their needs, argue safely and grow together toward authentic emotional and physical intimacy.